Laugharne/solana_calyptus/01 - Getting Started With Solana/03 - Intro To Solana.md

 If you’re coming from another blockchain ecosystem then this might be difficult to first grasp but fear not, we delve into a complete practical understanding in the tutorial: **Create Your First Token**.
 So if you’re starting anywhere, we recommend you start on this project first.

 Typically all your tokens in e.g. an Ethereum Wallet are stored in a single account.
-However, in Solana, all the different tokens stored in your wallet ALL have their own accounts!
-Try staying cognisant of this concept as you start to build applications.
+However, in Solana, **all the different tokens stored in your wallet ALL have their own accounts!** Try staying cognisant of this concept as you start to build applications.

 And what is an **Account**?
 Well _an Account is a data structure which holds information of various kinds so it’s essentially the basic unit of storage on Solana_.

-- So where do you store data such as texts on Solana?
+- So where do you store **data** such as texts on Solana?
 On an Account.
-- Where do you store the token balances of a wallet?
+- Where do you store the **token balances** of a wallet?
 On an Account.
-- Where do you deploy your smart contracts?
+- Where do you deploy your **smart contracts**?

 You guessed it, on an Account!

-**Account Structure**:  Each account is represented by a 256-bit address.
+**Account Structure**:  Each account is represented by a **256-bits address**.
 An account can hold various types of data, including cryptocurrency balances, program code for smart contracts, and account-specific state information.

 Usually on the other blockchains, both the logic and the state of a smart contract are stored together.
-For example, the ERC-20 contracts on Ethereum store logic (e.g. transfer function) and state (user balances) in a single account.
+For example, the ERC-20 contracts on Ethereum store logic (*e.g. transfer function*) and state (**user balances**) in a single account.
 But Solana is unique in this respect.

 For any program on Solana, **the logic and the state are stored separately**.
-The account which holds the logic of the program is known as _Program Account_ and the accounts which hold the state are known as _Data Accounts_.
+- The account which holds the **logic of the program** is known as **_Program Account_**
+- The accounts which hold the **state** are known as **_Data Accounts_**.

 This unique architecture of logic-state separation makes Solana a highly performant blockchain.
 You will understand more about Accounts first-hand when you will go through some projects!
 As previously suggested, we advise starting with our Build Your First Token tutorial to get to grips with this concept.